Canadians in Hong Kong

 Like their American counterparts, a significant number of Canadians live and work in Hong Kong.
 In February 2011 research from the Asia Pacific Foundation, conducted with Hong Kong Baptist University, suggests there are at least 295,000 Canadians in Hong Kong, which is more than the population of places like Regina or Saskatoon.
-Near 85% of Canadians in Hong Kong are Canadian-born, a figure higher than in Canada itself (80.2%).
+Nearly 85% of Canadians in Hong Kong were born in Canada, a figure higher than in Canada itself (80.2%).
 This represents the third largest community of Canadians, after Canada itself and the United States.
-A large portion of these are ethnic Chinese.
+The overwhelming majority of these are ethnic Chinese.

 The government of Hong Kong does not recognise dual nationals originally from Hong Kong as Canadian citizens, so that government circa 2014 counted about 16,000 Canadians in Hong Kong, while the Consulate-General of Canada in Hong Kong counted 300,000 Canadians.

 Diplomatic missions

 The Consulate General of Canada in Hong Kong and Macao serves Canadians in Hong Kong.